SableRaf/Filters4Processing/README.md

 Filters4Processing
 ==================

-Filters4Processing is a growing collection of filters for Processing, most of them ported from Shadertoy.
+Filters4Processing is a growing collection of pixel shaders ported to Processing (most of them from Shadertoy) to be used with the filter() function.

 ## Filters